Bronze Criteria

 Any tricks involving jumping or impact on joints, such as begging, should not be performed with puppies under 12 months old.
 Please contact us for an accommodation if required.

-Handler Critera
+Handler Criteria

 No physical manipulation is allowed, such as moving the dog into position unless the criteria specifically calls for it.
 Dogs may be on leash in outdoor or public areas but the leash should not be used to manipulate or move the dog.
 Handler’s hands should be in view of the video wherever possible.